 7. Education and consulting

 Social media can still be new for many business owners.
 Although they might use it in their personal life, it’s a very different thing to using it for marketing purposes.
-Your agency can offer services that can guide your clients in the complicated world of social media marketing.
+As an independent consultant or agency, offer services that can guide your clients in the complicated world of social media marketing.

 Your services can include educating your clients in how to conduct themselves on social media.
 Many people need to learn the appropriate language to use when talking to their audience as a brand on different networks.